darbyjack/MythicDrops/docs/config/language.yml.md

----
-id: language_yml
-title: language.yml
+# language.yml
----

-## Configuration

 MythicDrops has a lot of configuration options.
 Below is the contents of the language.yml.
 Most of the options are just used for various command outputs and the names of the keys are fairly self explanatory.

 There are a couple of explanations below, but most options are self-explanatory.